Tips for Constipation in Pregnancy

 As a steroid hormone, progesterone is initially produced by the corpus luteum, which develops after ovulation.
 Progesterone reaches a peak about 7 days after ovulation and if conception has occurred, it keeps rising throughout pregnancy.

-If your stools are darker than usual, that’s a good indication that you’re overdoing it on the iron supplementation (or you need to see your doctor).
+If your stools are darker than usual, that’s a good indication that you’re overdoing it on the iron supplementation.
+It could also mean you need to see your doctor for other reasons.

 Can constipation cause miscarriage?